yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 By the way, I can sell my share of stock to my friend.
 When it's time to decide whether it's Java or PHP, he will show up and vote.
-You may not like that, since you are seeing this dude for the first time, but you will have to obey&mdash;he's got that paper in his hands.
+You may not like that, since you are seeing this dude for the first time, but you will have to obey---he's got that paper in his hands.
 That's why shares of stock are also called **equity**.
 I can sell them just like I can sell my car.
 No matter who owns them, he or she has exactly the same rights as the original or the previous owner.
 They are assets.